wso2-extensions/esb-connector-cerner/docs/config.md

 **Properties**

 * baseUrl: The API URL to access the endpoint.
 Eg: <https://fhir-open.sandboxcerner.com/dstu2/0b8a0111-e8e6-4c26-a91c-5069cbc6b1ca/>
-* accessToken: Access token obtained when using cerner registered applications and secure sandbox.
+* accessToken: Access token obtained when using Cerner registered applications and secure sandbox.

 > Note: Access token is not necessary when open sandbox is used.